XerckM/Tutoring-App-Project/README.md

 Password: password

-- you can set/accept tutoring request from students.
+- you can set dates for tutoring availability.
-- you can view your schedule with different students
+- you can view your schedule with different students.